• Skip to main content

 What does “asahi” mean in Japanese?

-Native speakers say “asahi” to mean ‘rising sun’ in Japanese.
+Native speakers say “asahi” often to mean ‘rising sun’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in the Japanese culture.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
 My explanations would help Japanese learners understand “asahi” more clearly.
 Then, let’s get started!

 Contents